Kansas City Bomber: Box office

-James Aubrey later claimed the film was one of MGM's most successful releases of 1972, after Shaft and Skyjacked.
+Kansas City Bomber was one of MGM's most successful releases of 1972, along with Shaft and Skyjacked.
 The success of the film caused the share price of Artist Entertainment Complex to rise.
 Barry Sandler says the film was profitable and proved lucrative for him.

 Critical response

 Roger Greenspun of The New York Times wrote that:

-Jerrold Freedman has directed "Kansas City Bomber" with an eye to hard-hitting action and gutsy detail.
+Jerrold Freedman has directed Kansas City Bomber with an eye to hard-hitting action and gutsy detail.
 But I don't think his eye is really sharp enough or fast enough or even wide enough open.
 His roller-games scenes seem authentic but rather unexciting; and his major stylistic contribution is to indulge a penchant for zooming his camera back, leaving characters trapped behind windows in pretentious and often ludicrous dramatic isolation. ...
 The film's one incredible performance comes from Helena Kailianiotes, as Jackie Burdette.
 Slouching sullenly in doorways, staring moodily into space, cadging booze from a bottle hidden in a skating boot, she goes to the dogs with an inappropriate passion rich enough to suggest an over-the-hill Sarah Bernhardt being traded off to the minors by the Comédie Française.

 Arthur Murphy of Variety wrote, "Raquel Welch stars in one of her most effective roles to date.
 Rugged, brawling action will more than satisfy those who enjoy that type of commercial carnage, while the script explores deftly the cynical manipulation of players and audiences."

 Gene Siskel of the Chicago Tribune gave the film 3 stars out of 4 and thought it was "more than good fun.
 It's a gas."

 Kevin Thomas of the Los Angeles Times thought Welch "comes through with a characterization as unexpected as it is persuasive" and said the film "is a well observed slice of contemporary Americana" which "marks Raquel Welch's coming of age as an actress and is a personal triumph for her after surviving more rotten movies than anyone would care to remember."

 Tom Milne of The Monthly Film Bulletin wrote that for "a few minutes" the film was "fast, furious and funny", until the "dismally scripted" film turned serious.

 Joyce Haber called it one of the worst films of 1972.

 Awards and honors

-Helena Kallianiotes was nominated for a Golden Globe Award for Best Supporting Actress – Motion Picture.
+Helena Kallianiotes was nominated for a Golden Globe Award for Best Supporting Actress – Motion Picture at the 30th Golden Globe Awards.